moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/superset/index.md

 2. **Activate the Data Product**

     Once you’ve entered all the credentials, click **Activate** to complete the setup.
-This will link the *Product-360* semantic model with Superset.
+This will link the *Product 360* semantic model with Superset.

     ![superset-connections.png](/learn/dp_consumer_learn_track/integrate_bi_tools/superset/superset-connections.png)